Frequently Asked Questions

 8. How many appointments may I make?

-Our scheduling software will allow you to schedule up to one hour per day and two hours per week in any combination of half-hour- or hour-long appointments.
+Our scheduling software will allow you to schedule up to one hour per day and four hours per week in any combination of half-hour- or hour-long appointments.
 If you need more time, please talk with a member of our staff.
 Using our scheduling system, you may schedule appointments well in advance – up to the end of the current semester.

 9. Who are the writing consultants?